nikldev0/hugo-utilitybelt/README.md

 # hugo-utilitybelt
-A theme consisting of partials that can be added as a theme component for any Hugo site.
+A theme consisting of partials and shortcodes that can be added as a theme component for any Hugo site.
 This leverages the *theme composition* functionality added in Hugo v0.42.

 Wanna report a bug or suggest a feature?
 Great stuff!
 For more information on how to contribute check out [our contributing guide](.github/CONTRIBUTING.md).